 I too longed for relief from my shame.
-Only the death of the one who gave me their guilt could free me, but there were so many thousands who had used me.
+Only the death of the one who gave me their shame freed me, but there were so many thousands who had used me.
 I longed for vengeance, but at the same time I pitied them.
-Who would take their guilt in the after death?
+Who would take their guilt in the after-death?

 “You’re quite lovely, Nyla,” he thrummed through his hand, which rested on my shoulder.

 “I never jest.
-I see you now as you appeared in my dreams.
-I only wish you could see yourself as I do.”
+I perceive you now as you appeared in my dreams.
+I wish you could hear yourself as I do.”

-He spoke truthfully; I knew because I could peer into his soul.
-But I feared that perhaps he was able to mask his soul from me.
-I tried to send the images he saw with his ears to my mind, but failed.
+He spoke truthfully; I knew because Woe peered into his soul.
+But I feared he could mask his soul from me.
+I tried to send the images he heard with his ears to my minds, but failed.

 “You have scarred skin, like the walls in a mine that yields the purest silver.
 Your lips drip the nectar of encouraging words.
 Your eyes are gorgeous.
 They exude compassion and tenderness.”

-“No, Nyla, your eyes are lovelier than even the Queen’s gems.”
+“No, WoeNyl, your eyes are lovelier than even the Queen’s gems.”

 “Thank you.”
 I said dejectedly.
-Even in my ideal form, I was only beautiful in the way that a rare stone is beautiful, as a curiosity.
+Even in my ideal form, I was only beautiful in the way a semirare stone is beautiful, as a curiosity.
 None of my loveliness stemmed from my physical form but rather from my supposed good character.
-If he knew what I had done, he would not think me lovely.
+If he knew my crimes, he would not think me lovely.

-I placed my hands on his face being careful not to harm him with my hand-dagger.
+I placed my good hand on his face.
 My bandaged fingertips brushed across ears which streaked from above his head all the way across his face to his wet nose.
 Fangs protruded slightly from his mouth.
-Overall, he was very becoming to others of his race; to me he was terror incarnate.
-Bats and spiders comprised the material which formed the agony of my nightmares.
+Overall, he was very attractive to me, despite our difference in race.